Source code for pwned_passwords_django.middleware

 )

-return [key for key in keys_to_search if _fallback(key)]
+return [key for key, value in keys_to_search if _fallback(value)]